knice/inquiry.ucsc.edu/source/_articles/2020-21/natures-master-manupulator.md

 humanity's greatest scourges.
-"It's an amazing organism," said [**Laura Serbus**](https://case.fiu.edu/about/directory/profiles/serbus-laura.html), a former postdoc of Sullivan's who now studies *Wolbachia* in her own lab as assistant professor of biological sciences at Florida International University.
+"It's an amazing organism," said [**Laura Serbus**](https://case.fiu.edu/about/directory/profiles/serbus-laura.html), a former postdoc of Sullivan's who now studies *Wolbachia* in her own lab as an assistant professor of biological sciences at Florida International University.
 "It's teaching us so much about how infections and cells themselves work."